© Unofficial Royalty 2024

 July 11, 1657 – Birth of Friedrich I, King in Prussia in Königsberg, Duchy of Prussia, later in the Kingdom of Prussia, now Kaliningrad, Russia

-Friedrich I was the founder of the Kingdom of Prussia and its first King, reigning from 1701 until 1713.
+Friedrich I, the founder of the Kingdom of Prussia and its first King, reigned from 1701 until 1713.
 Upon his father’s death in April 1688, Friedrich succeeded him as Friedrich III, Elector of Brandenburg and Duke of Prussia.
 In November 1700, in exchange for supporting the Holy Roman Empire in the Spanish War of Succession, Leopold I, Holy Roman Emperor agreed to allow Friedrich III, Duke of Prussia, Elector of Brandenburg to make Prussia a kingdom and become its first king.

 Unofficial Royalty: Friedrich I, King in Prussia